osg-htc/user-documentation/documentation/htc_workloads/managing_data/file-transfer-via-htcondor.md

   path: htc_workloads/managing_data/file-transfer-via-htcondor.md
 ---

-Transfer to/from /home
+Transfer Job Files To and From /home
 =======================

-As described in the [Overview: Data Staging and Transfer to Jobs](../overview/) any data, files, or even software that is <1GB should be staged in your `/home` directory on your login node.
+As described in the [Overview: Data Staging and Transfer to Jobs](../overview/) any data, files, or even software that is <1GB should be staged in your `/home` directory on your Access Point.
 Files in your `/home` directory can be transferred to jobs via your HTCondor submit file.

 ## Transfer Files From `/home` Using HTCondor